 Amongst the scale models used for filming, were the buildings seen in New York City.
 Dozens of apartment blocks and twenty-five skyscrapers, some twenty feet (6.1 meters) high, were constructed in 1/24th scale.

 The trivia items below may give away important plot points.

-The number 5 appears in the movie on several obvious occasions: There are 5 elements; Korben Dallas' license had five points left; Zorg stops his bomb with 5 seconds remaining on the timer and the Mangalore's bomb starts with a 5 second timer; Ruby Rhod, near the end of the movie after the alien planet is stopped, says, "There's a bomb going off every 5 minutes!" and the doctor at the end says that Leeloo and Korben need 5 more minutes; Ruby Rhod's show is at 5.
+The number "5" appears in the movie on several occasions: There are five elements; Korben Dallas' license had five points left; Zorg stops his bomb with five seconds remaining on the timer, and the Mangalore's bomb starts with a five second timer.
+Ruby Rhod, near the end of the movie, after the alien planet is stopped, says, "There's a bomb going off every five minutes!", and the doctor at the end says that Leeloo and Korben need five more minutes.
+Ruby Rhod's show is at 5 o'clock.